Retailers procure goods in large quantities directly from

 given the rising use of digital and social media, retailers lag

-customers when it comes to adopting new technologies and
+behind from customers when it comes to adopting new technologies

 investment in research & development to remain updated.
 For

 example, the mobile point of sales technology introduced some years